 A preliminary survey conducted by ORNL in 1977 (issued in 1980), did not identify radiation/contamination levels above what would normally be expected at a phosphate fertilizer plant in that region of the country.
 The facilities associated with AWE work had been demolished at some time prior to this survey.

-The sources of information used in this evaluation include information on the DOE ES&H Website and internal AEC/DOE correspondence provided by the DOE ES&H Group including DOE Report (ORNL); Preliminary Survey of Texas City Chemicals, Inc. (Borden Chemical Division of Borden, Inc.) Texas City Texas; March 1980.
+- DOE Office of Health, Safety and Security Website - Preliminary Survey of Texas City Chemicals, Inc. (Borden Chemical Division of Borden, Inc.) Texas City Texas; March 1980.